 7. If switching to the Doddington system, you may have a transitional year or two before you reach a steady state.
 The actual size of the clumps of rhizomes you choose to leave is not critical, and larger clumps can have larger gaps between them.

-More seasonal maintenance tips
+More growing tips

 - If a bed has looked poor the previous May, try a light mulch of compost in November.
 Antony finds mushroom compost excellent.

 - Remove deadheads using shears.
-This job becomes more important as the flowering advances, and finally whole spent flower stems can be removed.
+This job becomes more important as flowering advances, and finally whole spent flower stems can be removed.